opinti/spectral-multifidelity/README.md

 ![Example Clustering](figures/example-kappa-loss-hist.png)

+##### Results

 Let's take a look at the results.
 We notice how the multi-fidelity data resulting from a high-fidelity data acquisition strategy based on clustering are closer to the "underlying truth", i.e. the high-fielity dataset (in red, on the right).
 Note that the model had only access to the high-fidelity data corresponding to the clusters centroids (shown on the left-most plot, "HF training data").

 ```python
 ## Plot results